vv123612/mern-auth/readme.md

 1. add docker-compose.yaml
 2. replace using of environment variables (mongo URI and secret key)
 3. for mongodb from container use another URI, not like Traversy
+4. change vite.config.js - add host flag for work on browser on host machine